While You Are On 24-Month STEM OPT Extension

 EAD COPY

-If you have not already done so, please submit a scanned copy of your STEM OPT EAD card via M-Passport.
-Log in to the M-Passport portal, click on Requests > OPT - Submit EAD Card, and follow the instructions from there.
+Submit a scanned copy of your STEM OPT EAD card via M-Passport.
+Log in to M-Passport, click on Requests > OPT - Submit EAD Card, and follow the instructions from there.

 CHANGING EMPLOYERS

-Any changes of employment during your STEM OPT period, such as ending a current job and/or starting a new job, must be reported to us via M-Passport.
-Please log in to the M-Passport portal, and click on Requests.
-You could submit the OPT - Report End of Employment request and/or the OPT - Report Add New Employment request.
+Any changes of employment during your STEM OPT period, such as ending a current job and/or starting a new job, must be reported to us via M-Passport within 10 days of the change.
+Please log in to M-Passport, and click on Requests.
+You must submit the OPT - Report End of Employment request (within 10 days of ending employment) and/or the OPT - Report Add New Employment request (within 10 days of starting employment).

 MATERIAL CHANGES TO AN EXISTING FORM I-983

-If you are working for the same employer but need to make changes to your I-983 form, please log in to the M-Passport portal, click on Requests > OPT - Update Previously Reported Employment Details, and follow the instructions from there.
+If you are working for the same employer but need to make changes to your I-983 form, please log in to M-Passport, click on Requests > OPT - Update Previously Reported Employment Details, and follow the instructions from there.
 Material changes or deviations from the original Form I-983 may include, but are not limited to:

 • Any change of the employer’s EIN.